brianvoe/gofakeit/README.md

 ## Struct

-Gofakeit can generate random data for
+Gofakeit can generate random data for struct fields.
+For the most part it covers all the basic type as well as some non basic like time.Time.

+Struct fields can also use tags to more specifically generate data for that field type.

 ```go
 import "github.com/brianvoe/gofakeit/v6"